- Damages estimation

 - Provided analysis on behalf of Grifols in connection with its acquisition of Talecris, two companies involved in the manufacture and sale of plasma-derived therapies used to treat a range of conditions, such as immune system diseases and bleeding disorders.
 Evaluated possible coordinated effects concerns related to the merger and assessed the merger specificity of claimed efficiencies in analysis presented to FTC.
-FTC approved the Grifols/Talecris transaction after Grifols agreed to a consent decree that facilitated entry.
+FTC approved the Grifols/Talecris transaction after Grifols agreed to a consent decree with provisions to facilitate entry.

 - In Omnicare v.
 United Health, served as a testifying expert for United Health to assess damages in a lawsuit alleging that premerger coordination led to the joint exercise of monopsony power.
 Performed rigorous econometric analysis to simulate but-for pricing and estimate total damages for a range of but-for scenarios.
 Analysis revealed premerger coordination likely would not have a significant impact.

 - Provided analysis to Delta Air Lines and Northwest Airlines in connection with their proposed merger which was under investigation by DOJ.
 Identified antitrust risks, conducted a retrospective merger analysis on the airline industry, and coauthored a white paper that analyzed likely merger price effects and that was presented to DOJ.